-There’s many ways to explore the Rivers of Steel National Heritage Area!
+There are many ways to explore the Rivers of Steel National Heritage Area!

 Things to do in the Heritage Area